 Use Command Prompt

-- Turn off the computer, and then press the power button to turn it on.
+- Turn off the computer and press the power button to turn it on.
 Hold the power button to turn off the system when the display lights up.

-- Repeat the same process three-four times, untill you see a blue screen that reads Recovery.
+- Repeat the same process three-four times until you see a blue screen that reads Recovery.

 - Click on the See advanced repair options button under It looks like Windows hasn’t loaded correctly.